phanturne/metadachi/README.md

 4. Click "Deploy" and wait for your frontend to deploy.

 Once it's up and running, you’ll be able to use your hosted instance of Metadachi via the URL provided by Vercel.
 Enjoy your new setup!

+## Acknowledgments
+Kudos to the creators of the following repositories for their valuable contributions to the open-source community:
+- [AI Chatbot Template](https://github.com/vercel/ai-chatbot): A full-featured, hackable Next.js AI chatbot built by Vercel